BUXIDIGITAL/sandbox1/BRANDING.md

 Examples: ResumeGenius, CVCraft, CareerBuilder, QuickResume, etc.

 ### Step 2: Find and Replace
-Search for "ResumeBuilder" and replace with your brand name in these files:
+Search for "HostedResume.com" and replace with your brand name in these files:
 - `index.html` (3 occurrences)
 - `builder.html` (1 occurrence)
 - `README.md` (multiple occurrences)